d3x0r/sack.vfs/README.md

 ## Sqlite Interface
   (result from vfs.Sqlite() or vfs.Volume().Sqlite())
+  Sqlite command only processes one command at a time.
+If a multiple command separated with ';' or '\0' is issued, only the first command will be done.
+This makes most destructive SQL injection impossible other than to make a query generally fail; unless the substitution is the first command word.
+If they are able to otherwise inject into a delete/drop command Still no joy;  Generally these are done during initialization with well formed things though...

 Sqlite() will create a in memory database<br>
 Sqlite( &lt;String&gt; ) will user the string to specify a filename.
 Sqlite URI decoding is enabled.  `":memory:"` will also result in a memory only database.